jetbrains-academy/data-visualization-course/1_2_line_and_scatter_plots_matplotlib/1_theory/3_line/task.md

 a potential linear relationship between the two scores.
 To explore this further, let's attempt a linear approximation of the data.

-As mentioned before, `plot` can help you to build a linear plot.
+As mentioned before, `plot` can help us to build a linear plot.
 So let's try to apply it here.

 ## Task